Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Proposed Methodology

 In order to find the dominant ridges, the following optimization problem should be solved

-where $C = \{ \varphi_1(t),...,\varphi_H(t)\}$ is the set of estimated ridges.
-We use algorithm 1 to compute an estimate of the first $H$ ridges with higher energy for a TF representation $\mathbf{MTF}[m,k]$, and the resulting ridges are identified in discrete time index $ \varphi_1[m],...,\varphi_H[m]$.
+where the cost function to be maximize takes into account the modulus of the TFR in order to find the set of estimated ridges $C = \{ \varphi_1(t),...,\varphi_H(t)\}$ over which the energy of the spectrogram is maximum.
+We use algorithm 1 to compute an estimate of the ridges with higher energy for a TF representation $\mathbf{MTF}[m,k]$, and the resulting ridges are identified in discrete time index $ \varphi_1[m],...,\varphi_H[m]$.
 Algorithm 1 is a modified version of the algorithm in \cite{Meignen2017}, the difference is that the search in the TF plane is performed in jumps instead of searching between contiguous time steps, allowing better performance in high-noise conditions.
-In addition, a frequency-dependent threshold is used, which improves the performance of the algorithm in power systems applications where the ambient noise is colored.
-For the estimation of one ridge curve, the algorithm identifies U candidate curves from different initial points (chosen as the maximum of $\mathbf{TF}_f$ in U time intervals).
-From that point, the algorithm first sweeps the TF plane in a positive direction of time (forward iteration) looking for a local maximum within the region described in Fig. \ref{fig:salto}.
-The parameters that determine the triangular search area ($A_q^+$ and $A_q^-$) are $jumpt$ (maximum temporal jump), $jumpf$ (maximum frequency jump) and $maxder$, which is the maximum derivative of frequency to limit frequency modulation of identified curves.
-The search is carried out while $|\mathbf{MTF}|$ is greater than the threshold $\gamma_M[k]$ beyond which the component is assumed to vanish.
-Then it performs an analogous iteration from the initial point but in the negative direction of time (backward iteration).
-We use parameter $jumpt$ corresponding to 2 seconds, $jumpf$ corresponding to 0.03 Hz and $maxder$ corresponding to 0.03 Hz/s.
+In addition, a frequency-dependent threshold $\gamma_M[k]$ is used, which improves the performance of the algorithm in power systems applications where the ambient noise is colored.
+Furthermore, the new modified algorithm allows establishing when an oscillatory component begins or ends within the analysis window, a matter not contemplated in the original algorithm.